nobitagit/ng-material-floating-button/README.md

 Made to be semantic, fast and easy to customize.
 ~~Shamelessly~~ inspired by action buttons from Google Inbox, Evernote and Path.

-This project is not yet at v1.0.0, be warned.

 ##Demo##
 Head over to the project [homepage](http://nobitagit.github.io/ng-material-floating-button/) to see it in action.